k1yrix/soberdocs.github.io/md/common-issues.md

 ---

 ## It says Sober couldn't launch because my card does not support Vulkan
 Please see [the FAQ](https://soberdocs.github.io/docs/FAQ.html) and see question 3.
-Otherwise, you are out of luck.
+Otherwise, you will have to use OpenGL.

 ---